Marlow Bridge: History

+Between 1957 and 1962, Buckinghamshire county councillor J. A. G. Griffith led a successful campaign to stop proposals by council officers to demolish the impressive but low capacity bridge, which was a bottleneck on the A404 road between High Wycombe and Maidenhead, to be replaced by a modern concrete multi-carriageway bridge.
+The eventual outcome was the construction of an urban bypass to divert through traffic away from Marlow's High Street, as well as from the historic bridge.

 In 1965, the bridge was restored.
-It has a 3 tonne weight restriction and is used only by foot and local road traffic.
+It has a 3-tonne weight restriction and is used only by foot and local road traffic.
 Other traffic is carried by the Marlow By-pass Bridge.
 On 24 September 2016, a 37-tonne Lithuanian haulage lorry attempted to pass over the bridge, requiring it to be closed for two months to allow Buckinghamshire County Council to undertake a series of stress tests on the suspension bridge hangers and pins, together with ultrasound and magnetic particle tests.
-No significant damage to the bridge was found, and it was reopened on Friday 25 November following restoration of sections exposed for weld testing with three coats of paint, removal of scaffolding surrounding the bridge's two towers, and reinstatement of timber work removed for inspection.
+No significant damage to the bridge was found, and it was reopened on 25 November following restoration of sections exposed for weld testing with three coats of paint, removal of scaffolding surrounding the bridge's two towers, and reinstatement of timber work removed for inspection.